huggingface/blog/langchain.md

 ## Conclusion

 We are committed to making **`langchain-huggingface`** better by the day.
-We will be actively monitoring feedback and issues, and working to address them as quickly as possible.
-We will also be adding new features and functionality, and expanding the package to support an even wider range of the community's use cases.
-We strongly encourage you to try this package and to give your opinion as it will pave the way of the package's future.
+We will be actively monitoring feedback and issues and working to address them as quickly as possible.
+We will also be adding new features and functionality and expanding the package to support an even wider range of the community's use cases.
+We strongly encourage you to try this package and to give your opinion, as it will pave the way for the package's future.